Frequently asked questions

 How many people will I be hunting with?

 If you are hunting in a mixed party there will be no more than ten hunters in the spread.
-If you have a party of six or more you will not be mixed with other people and you can have as many people in a spread as you want.
+If you have a private party you will not be mixed with other people.
 We can accommodate up to 30 hunters per day.
-We recommend no more than 12 per spread.
-If you have more than 12, we can definitely accommodate you, but we will hunt you in separate groups.

 Do you have a discount for kids?

 Due to arrangments with farmers we do not offer discounts for kids.
 We pay our farmers for each hunter in the field regardless of age.
-If you wish to have a spector present, they will be charged 50$ per hunt.
+If you wish to have a spector present, there will be an additional charge.

 Can I bring my dog?

-If you have your own private party (6 or more hunters) then feel free to bring your dog but do so at your own risk.
+If you have your own private party then feel free to bring your dog but do so at your own risk.
 We have seen dogs ruin a hunt and if it happens we will not be responsible.

 If you are on a mixed party hunt under no circumstances may you bring your dog.
 This would be potentially unfair to the others on your hunt.